top of page

 Mauka → Makai

-In my free time I ditch the hustle and bustle and surf the shores of Hawaiʻi.
-I do what I can to connect, protect and share my love for our lands and waters—and the life they nurture.
+In my free time, I do what I can to connect, protect and share my love for our lands, waters and the life they nurture.

-I learned how to live within my means during my time restoring Limahuli Garden, a modern ahupuaʻa, or land division, after historic floods in 2018 closed off access to Kauaʻi's North Shore for nearly two years.
+I trekked on a lifelong learning journey on how to live within my means during my time restoring Limahuli Garden, a modern day ahupuaʻa, or land division.
 Under the KUPU AmeriCorps Vista program, I studied traditional and contemporary ways to mālama ʻāina, care for the land.

-I was so inspired by the people who lived a land-to-sea lifestyle and cared for the place of their ancestors.
-So, I decided to volunteer in Indonesia for six months to connect with and care for the community that ultimately raised me.
+Inspired by the people who lived a land-to-ocean lifestyle and cared for the place of their ancestors, I decided to volunteer in Indonesia for six months to connect with and care for the community that ultimately raised me.

 bottom of page